 The responsibility of paying for the title company costs largely depends on what the buyer and seller agree to during negotiations.
 In many Texas transactions, the seller commonly pays for the owner’s title insurance policy and core services such as the title search.
 The buyer, on the other hand, typically covers the cost of the lender’s title insurance, which is required when a mortgage is involved.

 That said, these costs are not set in stone.
-Title-related expenses can be used as a negotiation tool, with either party agreeing to cover more or all of the fees, depending on the terms of the deal.
+Title-related expenses can be used as a negotiation tool, with either party agreeing to cover more or all of the fees, depending on the terms of the sale.
 In most cases, title company fees are split between both parties and included as part of the overall closing costs outlined in the final settlement statement.
-If you have questions on how to sell your house, check out our process on how we buy a house.
+If you have questions on how to sell your house, check out our process for buying a house.

 Common Title Issues That Affect A Home Sale